 Rezoning application forms are available online or from the Planning and Infrastructure Services Department.
 The completed application form must be accompanied by the proposed plans and/or drawings, the appropriate application fee and all other requirements included on the form and discussed during the pre-consultation meeting.
 The drawings should detail the changes applied for and possibly include: building locations or expansions, road widening, entrances, loading and parking areas, landscape areas, building setbacks and lot coverage.

 You will be given information on how to post a sign on the property advertising the rezoning application and the date of the scheduled Public Meeting.
+A sign is required to inform the public of the proposed application on the subject land.
+The Planning and Infrastructure Services Department will advise the applicant of the Public Meeting date and prepare the necessary notice sign text to be erected by the applicant at the applicant’s expense.

 The Municipality will mail notice of your proposal to all property owners within 120 metres (400 feet) of the property boundaries.